brydzu/framework/README.md

 ### Prototype

 If your solution is technical in nature, building a non-technical MVP can only get you so far.
 This applies to topics like artificial intelligence, data encryption and big data processing.
-In that case building a learning prototype is required to validate your idea.
+In that case building a prototype might required to validate the idea.

-PHP is typically not the best fit for these kind of projects and neither is Jasny Framework.
+Jasny Framework is typically not the best fit for these kind of MVPs.